ericsilberstein1/learn-nanochat/readme.md

 #### Challenge 25
 Do a complete pretrain of the d20 model using the same specs as in his `speedrun.sh`.

+#### Challenge 26
+Understand what "mid train" is and look at some of the training data.

 #### Future potential challenges, things to look up, questions, and todo
 * Evaluate the tokenizer similar to `scripts/tok_eval.py`.